MicroEJ/docs/VEEPortingGuide/introduction.rst

   .. note::

     A number of ``LL*.h`` files are referenced from the project.
-    Implement the function prototypes declared there so that the JVM can delegate the relevant operations to the provided BSP C functions.
+    Implement the function prototypes declared there so that the Core Engine can delegate the relevant operations to the provided BSP C functions.

 Simulator
 :::::::::